mcint170/CMSE_202_Git/README.md

         * Fix the file to be correct Day number<mark/>
     * Thinds to be done list removed from the top of the file

+NOTE: That the CMSE202_Git_Started repository also needs it's files to be updated with the appropiate day numbers

 If you have any questions please contact mcint170@msu.edu